Sandahl Bergman: Stage career

+Film and television

+Early in her career she appeared as a dancer in the film Mame (1974).

-Bergman's movie career began in 1978 with a small role in the TV film How to Pick Up Girls!.
+Bergman's movie career began in 1978 with a small role in the television film How to Pick Up Girls!.
 She followed that with the Bob Fosse film All That Jazz (1979), in which she was a featured performer in the "Take Off with Us" sequence.
-In the movie Xanadu (1980), she appears as one of the nine immortal Muses during the opening song "I'm Alive" by ELO, as well as the final title number of "Xanadu".
+In the film Xanadu (1980), she appears as one of the nine immortal Muses during the opening song "I'm Alive" by ELO, as well as in the film's final title number "Xanadu".

 Bergman's participation in Xanadu also led indirectly to her eviction from her apartment in New York and subsequent relocation to California.
-She had been subletting her apartment in New York in defiance of a clause in her rental contract, and during her four months in California for filming, her landlord became aware of the situation.
-Bergman has said she did not return to New York, instead having friends pack and ship her belongings to her.
+She had been subletting her apartment in New York in violation of a clause in her rental contract, and during the four months she spent in California filming the movie, her landlord became aware of the arrangement.
+Bergman later said she did not return to New York and instead had friends pack and ship her belongings to her.

-Her best-known role is playing Valeria opposite Arnold Schwarzenegger in the hit film Conan the Barbarian (1982).
-She won the Golden Globe Award for New Star of the Year - Actress and the Saturn Award for Best Actress for her role in the film.
-Because no stunt women could be found to match her size, she learned to do all her own stunt work.
-She commented on the experience, "It was tough.
-I nearly lost a finger.
-Arnold smashed his head against a rock.
-But that was nothing compared to what the stunt men went through."
+Her best-known role is playing Valeria opposite Arnold Schwarzenegger in the fantasy film Conan the Barbarian (1982).
+For her performance she received the Golden Globe Award for New Star of the Year – Actress and the Saturn Award for Best Actress.
+Because no stunt women could be found to match her size, Bergman performed her own stunt work.
+Preparation for the role included extensive physical conditioning and sword training.
+She later recalled the demanding filming conditions, stating that she nearly lost a finger during a sword-fighting scene.

+In 1983, Bergman was featured in the music video for "Heavy Metal Love" by the Canadian Hard Rock band, Helix.

-In 1984, she played the title role in the post-apocalytic comedy-adventure She, and she played queen Gedren the next year in Red Sonja (1985).
-She was offered the title role, but asked to play the villainess instead.
-After that, she appeared in a series of low-budget films, such as the sex comedy Stewardess School (1986), the post apocalyptic film Hell Comes to Frogtown (1988), and the neo noir film Raw Nerve (1991).
-Other appearances include a lunar base officer in the movie Airplane II: The Sequel, the music video "Heavy Metal Love" by the band Helix and the Fred Olen Ray film Possessed by the Night (1994), and guest appearances on television, such as Hart to Hart and a dance sequence choreographed by Stanley Donen in an episode of Moonlighting.
-Her most recent work was in 2003, when at the age of 52 she appeared as a dancer in the film version of The Singing Detective.
+In 1984 she played the title role in the post-apocalyptic comedy adventure She.
+The following year she appeared as Queen Gedren in Red Sonja (1985).
+Although she had initially been offered the title role, she chose instead to play the villain.

+Bergman subsequently appeared in a number of low-budget films, including the comedy Stewardess School (1986), the post-apocalyptic film Hell Comes to Frogtown (1988), and the neo-noir film Raw Nerve (1991).
+Other appearances include a lunar base officer in Airplane II: The Sequel, the music video "Heavy Metal Love" by the band Helix, and the Fred Olen Ray film Possessed by the Night (1994).
+She also made guest appearances on television series including Hart to Hart and performed in a dance sequence choreographed by Stanley Donen in an episode of Moonlighting.

+Her most recent film work came in 2003 when she appeared as a dancer in the film adaptation of The Singing Detective.

-Bergman worked as an instructor for the FIRM series of exercise videos in the 1980s.
+Bergman also worked as an instructor for the FIRM series of exercise videos in the 1980s.

-Bergman has since retired from acting, but still makes the occasional appearance at science fiction conventions.
+Bergman later retired from acting but has occasionally appeared at science-fiction conventions.